craigrshenton/craigrshenton.github.io/_posts/2016-11-09-data-smarts-3.md

 <!--more-->

 Add calorie data to the sales worksheet using panadas *series*.map.
-This is the equivalent of *Vlooup* in excel.
+This is the equivalent of *Vlookup* in excel.

 **In [2]:**